mmajerTUD/Metadata/IRISCompressor/README.md

 # IRIS Compressor

-This folder contains the geometrical data of the centrifugal compressor stage described in the paper "The Effect of Size and Working Fluid on the Multi-Objective Design of High-Speed Centrifugal Compressors".
+This folder contains the full set of design maps and the geometrical data of the optimal centrifugal compressor stage described in the paper
+"The Effect of Size and Working Fluid on the Multi-Objective Design of High-Speed Centrifugal Compressors".

 ---